BearStudio/start-ui-web/README.md

 pnpm install
 ```

-3. Setup and start the db with docker
+3. Setup and start the services (database and S3) with docker
 ```bash
 pnpm dk:init
 ```

 > [!NOTE]
 > **Don't want to use docker?**
 >
 > Setup a PostgreSQL database (locally or online) and replace the **DATABASE_URL** environment variable.
 Then you can run `pnpm db:push` to update your database schema and then run `pnpm db:seed` to seed your database.
+> For S3, Start UI  [web] comes with a Minio service.
+You can use any online S3 compatible services and update the
+> environment variables accordingly.

 ## Development